About our practice nursing service

 - emergency contraception

 The Minor Illness Service is a safe and effective way to have treatment at the surgery and is closely monitored by the GPs.
 If your problem is one that the pharmacy or nurse is unable to deal with we will arrange for you to be seen by the most appropriate person within the surgery who can deal with your problem.
-Both of our minor illness nurses are nurse prescribers, so if your problem requires a prescription, that can be arranged by the nurse.
+All of our Nurse Practitioners are prescribers, so if your problem requires a prescription, that can be arranged by the nurse.

 Health Care Assistants

-The nurses are supported by our Health Care Assistants who deal with a variety of health care needs such as blood sampling, urine testing, weight monitoring, blood pressure checks and home blood pressure monitoring, depo, B12, flu & shingles injections, heart tracings (ECGs), respiratory function tests and are involved in the chronic disease management clinics and carers health checks.
+The nurses are supported by our Health Care Assistants who deal with a variety of health care needs such as blood sampling, urine testing, weight monitoring, blood pressure checks and home blood pressure monitoring, B12, flu & shingles injections, heart tracings (ECGs), respiratory function tests and undertake the chronic disease annual reviews (excluding respiratory annual reviews) and carers health checks.